logo

 Lifetime Income Withdrawal Percentage

-The first thing to note is that we have six indexes, out of which the S&P 500 has three strategies, and other indexes have two point-to-point strategies, each with caps or participation rates.
+The first thing to note is that we have three indexes, out of which the S&P 500 has three strategies, and the other indexes have two point-to-point strategies, each with a cap rate.
 Additionally, we have a fixed rate strategy to choose from.
-All in, we get to choose from a total of 14 strategies (13 index-based and 1 fixed).
+All in, we get to choose from a total of 8 strategies (7 index-based and 1 fixed).
 The company displays three types of crediting strategies across these rates (Participation, Cap, and Fixed).
 The Participation rate (index allocation rate) and the strategy caps are the most important.

-Let’s quickly go through the terminologies described by American Equity:
+Let’s quickly go through the terminology described by American Equity:

-3. Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be very low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 2.50%.
+3. Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rate for a particular period specified by the company before your policy begins.
+These rates usually tend to be very low compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+The 1-year fixed rate on this policy at the time of writing this article was 2.00%.

 Riders